pyconca/2013-eventmobi-import/README.md

 To correlate speakers and their talks, we really should be getting speaker IDs from the JSON API.
 Instead, we get their names, and later use the `speaker_names_to_ids` function in `components.schedule` to match these names up with the IDs from the speakers API.
+Similar stuff goes on for sponsors and the schedule (sponsorship levels and talk tracks, respectively).

 Fields that need to be present in the output spreadsheets but which are not used are still included in the various `FIELDS` structures, albeit with a